 Will you be the Expeditioneer to record a new species of moth using our Heath moth trap?
 Or perhaps you will be the first to confirm that Bats roost in the caves of Cruachan Carna during your training in conducting bat activity surveys.

-Imagine the other discoveries you will make whilst you are trained by your Wild Intrigue guides in Longworth trapping, undertaking breeding bird surveys and shoreline transects, full species identification, and not forgetting observing the behaviours of Eurasian Otters, Red Deer, and the neighbouring Grey Seal colony.
+Imagine the other discoveries you will make whilst you are trained by your Wild Intrigue guides in Longworth trapping, undertaking breeding bird surveys and shoreline transects, full species identification, and not forgetting observing the behaviours of Eurasian Otters and the neighbouring breeding colony of Common Seals.

-We just know that you will want to remember this Expedition, so we will introduce you to a variety of photographic techniques, so that you can fully show off your adventure to your friends.
+You won’t want to forget this wild Expedition, so we will introduce you to a variety of photographic techniques to help you fully show off your adventure to your friends and family.
 You will learn how to use portable hides to observe and photograph wildlife, offering opportunities to capture species exhibiting their natural behaviours whilst preventing disturbance.
 You will also have the opportunity to learn basic timelapse photography, enabling you to revisit the motion of the tides and the passing wildlife as often as you like once you return home.

 Far away from cities and large towns, the Isle of Carna, situated off the coast of Laga Bay, is an Expedition which is almost as beautiful to arrive to as the location itself.
 You will meet your Expedition guides at Laga Lodge, Glenborrodale, and will carry everything you need for your week ahead onto a boat; your transport onto the Isle of Carna.
-Keep your cameras handy, as you are likely to see Common Seals, Herons and perhaps even a White-tailed Eagle flying overhead on the short 15 minute journey across Loch Sunart.
-Your boat journey is included in the Expedition cost, so you can keep your cash stashed away somewhere safe – not that there are any shops to distract you on the island.
+Our good friend, and passionate caretaker of the Isle of Carna, Andy Jackson will take us across to the island on his trusty boat.
+Keep your cameras handy, as you are likely to see Common Seals, Herons and perhaps even a White-tailed Eagle flying overhead on the short 15 minute journey as you sail across the clear, turquoise waters of Loch Sunart.
+Your boat journey is included in the Expedition cost, so you can keep your cash stashed away somewhere safe.

 Due to the remoteness of this truly wild Expedition location, we would recommend that you drive as a group to the meeting point which is the most environmentally friendly and economic option for a group travelling.
 We can help facilitate this once you have booked, however we can also offer advice on other methods of transport to Laga Lodge.